stanac/MarlinBits.SqliteBatchOps/README.md

 | InsertWithBatch | 50000                     | 163.75 ms | 3.245 ms | 4.104 ms |
 | InsertWithBatch | 100000                    | 328.61 ms | 4.892 ms | 4.085 ms |

-Somewhat better results are achived with lowering wait time, but not significantly.
+Somewhat better results are achieved with lowering wait time, but not significantly.

 ## When to use the library and when not to use it